-- (i) Any penalties that the Project Developer may charge to the subscriber; and - (ii) The process for unsubscribing and any associated costs. - (g) A description of any fee or charge and the circumstances under which a customer may incur a fee or charge; - (h) A statement explaining any conditions under which the Project Developer may terminate the contract early, including: - (i) Circumstances under which early cancellation by the Project Developer may occur; - (ii) Manner in which the Project Developer shall notify the customer of the early cancellation of the contract; - (iii) Duration of the notice period before early cancellation; and - (iv) Remedies available to the customer if early cancellation occurs; - (i) A statement that the customer may terminate the contract early, including: - (i) Amount of any early cancellation fee; - (j) A statement describing contract renewal procedures, if any; - (k) A dispute procedure; - (l) The Agency's and Commission's phone number and Internet address; - (m) A billing procedure description; - (n) The data privacy policies of the Project Developer; - (o) A description of any compensation to be paid for underperformance; - (p) Evidence of insurance; - (q) A description of the project's long-term maintenance plan; - (r) Current production projections and a description of the methodology used to develop production projections; - (s) Contact information for the Project Developer for questions and complaints; - (t) A statement that the Project Developer does not make representations or warranties concerning the tax implications of any bill credits provided to the subscriber; - (u) The method of providing notice to the subscribers when the project is out of service for more than three business days, including notice of: - (i) The estimated duration of the outage; and - (ii) The estimated production that will be lost due to the outage. - (v) Any other terms and conditions of service. - (w) Once energization begins, any ongoing subscription payments (on an annualized basis) by customer cannot exceed 50% of expected first-year net metering value.
+- (ii) The process for unsubscribing and any associated costs. - (g) A description of any fee or charge and the circumstances under which a customer may incur a fee or charge; - (i) Any late payment fee must not apply unless the payment is more than seven calendar days late; - (h) A statement explaining any conditions under which the Project Developer may terminate the contract early, including: - (i) Circumstances under which early cancellation by the Project Developer may occur; - (ii) Manner in which the Project Developer shall notify the customer of the early cancellation of the contract; - (iii) Duration of the notice period before early cancellation; and - (iv) Remedies available to the customer if early cancellation occurs; - (i) A statement that the customer may terminate the contract early, including: - (i) Amount of any early cancellation fee; - (j) A statement describing contract renewal procedures, if any; - (k) A dispute procedure; - (l) The Agency's and Commission's phone number and Internet address; - (m) A billing procedure description; - (n) The data privacy policies of the Project Developer; - (o) A description of any compensation to be paid for underperformance; - (r) Current production projections and a description of the methodology used to develop production projections; - (s) Contact information for the Project Developer for questions and complaints; - (t) A statement that the Project Developer does not make representations or warranties concerning the tax implications of any bill credits provided to the subscriber; - (u) The method of providing notice to the subscribers when the project is out of service for more than three business days, including notice of: - (i) The estimated duration of the outage; and - (ii) The estimated production that will be lost due to the outage. - (v) Any other terms and conditions of service. - (w) Once energization begins, any ongoing subscription payments (on an annualized basis) by customer cannot exceed 50% of expected first-year net metering value.
 This requirement applies to two distinct time periods: (1) the first year of the contract as well as (2) a calculated annual average for (i) the life of the customer's subscription contract or (ii) in the case of a system share purchase, for 25 years.
 For these calculations, the following assumptions must hold: - A standard annual production degradation rate of 0.5% must be used; - An annual energy price escalation rate of up to 1.7% can be used; - The annual customer payment rate escalation cannot exceed the energy escalation rate used.